Southern Airways Flight 242: Flight

 The crew attempted unsuccessfully to restart the engines, gliding down unpowered, while simultaneously trying to find an emergency landing field within range.
 Air traffic control suggested Dobbins Air Force Base, about 20 mi east, as a possible landing site, but it was beyond reach.
-Cartersville Airport, a general-aviation airport about 15 mi north with a much shorter runway intended for light aircraft was considered, but it was behind the aircraft and now out of reach.
+Cartersville Airport, a general-aviation airport about 15 mi north with a much shorter runway intended for light aircraft was considered, but it was behind the aircraft and out of reach.
 Before the aircraft turned toward Dobbins, the closest airport was another general-aviation airport, Cornelius Moore Airport (now Polk County Airport – Cornelius Moore Field), but the air traffic controllers did not know about it (it was just outside their area of responsibility and not shown on their screens), and it was not considered.

 As the aircraft ran out of altitude and options, gliding with a broken windshield and no engine power, the crew made visual contact with the ground and spotted a straight section of a rural highway below.
 They executed an unpowered forced landing on that road, but during the rollout, the aircraft’s left wing collided with a gas station causing it to swerve to the left and crash into a wooded area.
-The pilots and 61 passengers were killed by impact forces and fire, but 20 of the passengers survived, as well as both flight attendants.
+The pilots and 61 passengers were killed by impact forces and fire, but 22 of the passengers survived, as well as both flight attendants.
 Nine people on the ground were also killed, including a family of seven.
 Among the passengers killed was rhythm and blues singer Annette Snell.